legal / privacy

 We may contact you via email for account support, legal notifications, or important platform updates.
 Marketing emails are optional - users may unsubscribe at any time.
 Future newsletters or promotional communications will comply with GDPR consent requirements.

-For any privacy concerns, contact our Data Controller or Data Protection Officer:
+For any concerns, contact our Data Controller or Data Protection Officer:

 If you believe your data rights have been violated, you can contact the UK Information Commissioner’s Office (ICO) for assistance.